infoxchange/ixdjango/README.md

 Dependencies
 ------------

-* Django: Depends on Django 1.6, but is being ported to Django 1.7
+* Django: Depends on Django 1.8 or above
 * Python: 2.7, but Python 3.3 support is being added
 * pep8 and pylint: Not required for functionality but we like QC before committing any code changes so these tools need to be available.
 Note that